BramVan-Oosterhout/katacoda-scenarios/building-a-tutorial/major-steps/step01.md

 </tr>
 </table>

-You can list these elements with: `tree`{{execute}} and view the content in the editor pane.

 You now need to set up an environment in which to run and demonstrate your web application.
 The best approach is to create a docker image and save this at DockerHub for future reference.

 It is possible to build the environment by scripting the creation and run it as a background task when starting the scenario.
-That can be time consuming (several minutes) and will not fit in the 100 second time limit that Katacoda sets for startup.
+That is time consuming (several minutes) and will not fit in the 100 second time limit that Katacoda sets for startup.
 The creation of the docker image as part of the scenario sometimes also takes too long.
 So the best course of action is to create a docker image and save it at DockerHub for later use.

 The Dockerfile used to create the image for this scenario (`foswiki1`) can be inspected at <https://www.katacoda.com/bramvanoosterhout/courses/foswiki0/dockerfoswiki>.
 The creation of the image and the storage at DockerHub are explained in step11.